TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Index.rst

                    └── Show.html (for Blog->show() action)

-If you don't use Extbase you still can, but are not required to use the sub-folder structure to group templates into logical groups, such as "Page" and "Content" to separate different types of templates.
+If you don't use Extbase you still can - but are not required to - use the sub-folder structure to group templates into logical groups, such as "Page" and "Content" to separate different types of templates.